At some point in nearly every traveler’s life, the bright lights and clinking casino sounds of the Las Vegas Strip have beckoned.

 Instead, make way for Bryce Canyon National Park – a four-hour drive northeast of Las Vegas.
 Park your car, make your way to the edge of the basin, and prepare to be blown away.

 Bryce Canyon is full of rock formations worn by wind and weather, more beautiful than any architecture you’ll ever see.
-Geologists call it an amphitheater, which sounds hyperbolic until you see it in person.
+Geologists call it an amphitheater, which sounds like a stretch until you see it in person.

 After checking out Bryce Canyon’s numerous checkpoints and hikes, it’s time to hop back in the car.
 But don’t worry, this isn’t monotonous freeway driving.
 Even your commute will be picturesque.